Deepti Naval

 Deepti Naval (born 3 February 1952) is an Indian-American actress, director, and writer, predominantly active in Hindi cinema.
+One of the leading actresses of parallel Indian cinema, Naval is known for her portrayals of emotionally sensitive women in a range of films.

 Her major contribution has been in the area of art cinema, winning critical acclaim for her sensitive and 'close to life' characters that emphasized the changing roles of women in India.
 She is the first Indian-American actress to make her debut in the Hindi film industry.

 Early life

 Naval was born on 3 February 1952 in Amritsar, Punjab, India, but she later moved to New York City when her father got a teaching job at City University of New York in 1971.
 She studied fine arts at Hunter College.

 Acting career

 Naval made her debut in 1978 with Shyam Benegal's film Junoon.
 Two years later, she played a lead role in Ek Baar Phir.
 Alongside Smita Patil and Shabana Azmi, she became an actress in 1980s Parallel cinema, playing roles in films like Kamla (1984) or Ankahee (1985).